 Roundup, the world’s most used herbicide, and “Roundup Ready” seeds provide a similar insight into Monsanto’s corporate philosophy.
 After developing and distributing the highly toxic (and lucrative) chemical, Monsanto genetically engineered Roundup Ready seeds, which are specifically resistant to it.
 This has led not only to large amounts of Roundup being used in the first place, but to “superweeds” that have developed resistances of their own.
 There are also concerns about possible gene migration to non-GMO crops, effects on the health of humans and wildlife, and the basic fact that a single company produces both an extremely toxic herbicide and patented seeds tailored to resist it.

-Given that it is, at root, a chemicals company, it’s no surprise that Monsanto has engaged in horrific animal testing, including contracting tests out to the notorious Huntington Life Sciences.
+Given that it is, at root, a chemicals company, it’s no surprise that Monsanto has engaged in horrific animal testing, including contracting tests out to the notorious Huntingdon Life Sciences.
 It has also had activists opposed to its business practices surveilled, hiring a subsidiary of the military firm Blackwater to conduct intelligence operations on animal rights and environmental groups.

 Given the vast reach of its products, and the scope of its ambitions, Monsanto differs from other companies profiled here.
 It’s relatively easy to avoid buying Coca-Cola products, for instance, which are generally non-essential junk foods anyway.
 When a corporation controls most of the world’s corn, it is more difficult to avoid.
 Complicating matters further, Monsanto also owns a vast network of subsidiaries, many of which, unlike their parent company, market and sell organic and vegan products.